Jilotepec, Veracruz: History

 Jilotepec was founded by the Totonac people in 980 as part of the confederation of Tlacolulan.
 The Teochichimecas controlled Jilotepec from 1380 to 1489, when Jilotepec switched its allegiance to the Aztec Empire.
 A hacienda was established at La Concepción at the end of the 16th century.
 The parish of Jilotepec was inaugurated in 1811.

 On 28 March 1831, Jilotepec became a municipality in the canton of Xalapa in the state of Veracruz.
 It became a free municipality on 15 January 1918.
 From 1995 to the beginning of the 21st century a wave of emigration occurred from central Veracruz to the United States; inhabitants from Jilotepec in particular preferred to emigrate to New York City.

 Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and a trustee (regidor).
 The current president of the municipality is Sergio Fernández Lara.

 Demographics

-In the 2010 Mexican Census, the municipality of Jilotepec recorded a population of 15,313 inhabitants living in 3734 households.
+In the 2020 Mexican Census, the municipality of Jilotepec recorded a population of 16,585 inhabitants living in 3474 localities.
 The 2015 Intercensal Survey estimated a population of 16,682 inhabitants in Jilotepec, of which 3.97% reported being of African descent.

-There are 31 localities in the municipality, of which two are classified as urban:
+There are 34 localities in the municipality, of which two are classified as urban: